 11. Speak to a pro

 As your wedding day is almost here, it will be great to have a wedding pro (consultant) have a look at your current plan.
-They can provide you with insights into what process can be made better or more efficient and even go as far as giving you ideas on possible challenges and how to tackle them.
+They can provide you with insights into what process can be made better or more efficient and even give you ideas on possible challenges and how to tackle them.

 Also, manage the calendar for bookings and deadlines.
-When you book appointments on your wedding email calendar, invite your personal email so you can also see on your personal calendar!
+When you book appointments on your wedding email calendar, invite your personal email so you can also see them on your personal calendar!
 Having a separate personal/work and wedding email will make you more focused and organized!

 12. Hire help

-Another good tip for a DIY wedding is to hire help.
-There are staffing companies like Staff Shop that will enable you to hire day-of set-up help, bartender, or even a server only (usually minimum 4 hours) specifically for your wedding, to also lift off some load from your friends.
+Another fave one from tips for a DIY wedding is to hire help – especially on your wedding day.
+There are staffing companies that will enable you to hire day-of set-up help, a bartender, or even a server only (usually a minimum of 4 hours) specifically for your wedding, to also lift off some load from your friends.

 If you have a more detailed day, a day-of coordinator will be able to get your day organized.
-Your day-of coordinator can lead and ensure that everyone who is tasked to do something (based on your timeline) is done as you expected it to be.
+Your day-of coordinator can lead and ensure that everyone tasked to do something (based on your timeline) is done as you expected it to be.

 Even if you are DIY-ing lots of projects, you might still need a wedding planner, or maybe a wedding coordinator.